hungvo304ml/hungvo304ml.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello there!

-Welcome to my personal website.
-My name is Hung Q. Vo.
-In Vietnamese, it is Võ Quốc Hưng.

 I am currently an ECE research assistant at HoUston Learning Algorithms (HULA) Laboratory, University of Houston and a visiting graduate research fellow at Systems Medicine and Bioengineering (SMAB) Laboratory, Houston Methodist Hospital Research Institute.
 My co-advisors are [Prof. Hien V. Nguyen](https://www.hvnguyen.com/) and [Dr. Stephen T.C.
 Wong](https://scholar.google.com/citations?user=C2gJxXYAAAAJ&hl=en).
 Before that, I was a Research Assistant of MMLab-UIT at Vietnam National University - University of Information Technology where I was advised by [Prof. Duy-Dinh Le](https://researchmap.jp/ledduy).
 Also from here, I graduated with an Honor B.Sc. degree in Computer Science.